Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python OOPS/Interfaces.md

 In this example, we have created an object of the `Shape` interface and tried to call the `area` and `perimeter` methods.
 Since the `Shape` interface is an abstract class, we cannot create an object of the `Shape` interface, and we cannot call the `area` and `perimeter` methods using the object of the `Shape` interface.

 :::

+## Conclusion
+In Python, an interface is a collection of abstract methods.
+Python does not have a native support for interfaces, but we can use Abstract Base Classes to create interfaces in Python.
+An interface is like a contract.
+It defines the syntax that any class must follow to implement that interface.
+An interface is like a blueprint for a class.
+For more information, you can refer to the [official documentation](https://docs.python.org/3/library/abc.html) of the `abc` module.
+For more tutorials, you can visit the Python Central Hub.